-If you are hospitalised and there is no one else to look after your pet, your pet insurance provider will pay out for your pet to be put in a cattery or a kennel.
+If you are hospitalised and there is no one else to look after your pet, pet insurance providers will usually pay out for your pet to be put in a cattery or a kennel.
 You usually have to be in hospital for at least two to four consecutive days.

 Euthanasia, cremation and burial

-Find out more: Finding cheap pet insurance for more.
+- Find out more: Finding cheap pet insurance

 What is excluded from pet insurance policies?

 The following are some of the common exclusions from pet insurance policies.
 Be sure to read the terms and conditions of your policy carefully to make sure that you have the cover you need.